 Building a house can be a costly process.
 From permits and zoning to tradespeople and materials, it can seem like a marathon until you obtain that coveted certificate of occupancy.
-If you’re looking to streamline this process, you might consider investing in house and land.
-When you build a house in this way, you don’t have to do the majority of the coordination doesn’t have be done by you!
+If you’re looking to streamline this process, you might consider investing in a house and land.
+When you construct a house in this way, you don’t have to do the majority of the coordination.
 Head to a display village and see whether a house and land package in Geelong or Melbourne will work for you.
 Below are 4 ways house and land will save you serious cash.

-Many house and land packages will offer fixed price contracts.
+Many house and land packages will offer fixed-price contracts.
 This means that the price that you’re quoted is the price that you will pay.
-The way that these packages are able to deliver such value is because the building companies will most likely have contracts in places for the supply of materials and labour.
+The way that these packages are able to deliver such value is because the building companies will most likely have contracts in place for the supply of materials and labour.
 This means that they can more accurately estimate costs and access wholesale prices on your behalf.
 You can often secure a property at a fixed price when you buy Off The Plan as the price can increase during the development of the property, however, you will not be able to see the final build before you invest your money into it.
 In some cases you can have involvement in some customization features and finishes to the property and there is also potential for capital growth with this method.

 Stamp duty discount

-Many home buyers are eligible for the new (Jul 2017) Principle Place of Residence off-the-plan Concession (PPR OTP).
-If you’re also a first home buyer, there will no stamp duty paid on properties up to the value of $600k.
-Up to $750k you can still access a stamp duty discount on a sliding scale.
-Given that stamp duty is typically payable each time a house is bought, this can save you a huge amount when you’re first entering housing market.
-For some people it’s the difference between having to pay Lender’s Mortgage Insurance because you have more for your deposit, which is something everyone should avoid if possible!
+Many home buyers are eligible for the new (Jul 2017) principal place of Residence off-the-plan Concession (PPR OTP).
+If you’re also a first-home buyer, there will be no stamp duty paid on properties up to the value of $600k.
+Up to $750k, you can still access a stamp duty discount on a sliding scale.
+Given that stamp duty is typically payable each time a house is bought, this can save you a huge amount when you’re first entering the housing market.
+For some people, it’s the difference between having to pay Lender’s Mortgage Insurance because you have more for your deposit, which is something everyone should avoid if possible!

 Although you may have selected a particular design with standard fixtures, you’ll often have access to upgrades if you wish.
 Although they will cost you more money, be clever in your upgrades – and select those that are best handled at the build stage.
-Fancier taps or benches are much easier to replace down the track rather than raising ceiling heights or widening entrance ways.
-As a general rule, the more difficult it is to access (under floor for example) the more costly it will be to upgrade down the track.
+Fancier taps or benches are much easier to replace down the track rather than raising ceiling heights or widening entranceways.
+As a general rule, the more difficult it is to access (under the floor, for example), the more costly it will be to upgrade down the track.
 Don’t forget sufficient cabling for decent internet!

 Time is money